-Cycling is a great activity for families – not only is it a fun to do together, it’s also a great way of keeping fit and getting some fresh air!
-Plus it’s a great way to keep the kids entertained this summer holidays.
-However, it’s really important that you stay safe if you’ll be cycling on the roads this summer as a family.
-In 2015 there were 18,844 cyclist casualties on UK roads, the majority of which could have been avoided.
-But don’t let this stop you from getting out on your bikes, just make sure you’re prepared with our cycling safety top tips.
+Cycling is a great activity for families – not only is it fun to do together, it’s also a great way of keeping fit and getting some fresh air!
+However, it’s really important that you stay safe if you’ll be cycling on the roads as a family.
+So, make sure you’re prepared with our cycling safety top tips.

 Before you embark on your bike ride, it’s crucial that you teach your children basic road safety… and that you brush up on the highway code!
 That way, you know what’s expected of you as cyclists, helping to keep the whole family safe on the roads.